zulip/zulip/templates/zerver/for/research.md

   of an ongoing conversation or like one's sticking one's neck out.

-See our page [for open source projects](/for/open-source) for more discussion of Zulip for open communities.
+See our page [for open source projects](/for/open-source) for more discussion of Zulip for large open communities.

 ------------------------------------------